dakujem/cumulus/doc/pipeline.md

 ```

 Even though implementing a "tube" is as simple as a single foreach,
-this helper method may be useful.
+this helper method may be useful... and looks kůler.

 ## Middleware